-During power-down, the 754 responds to ACFAIL by turning off the DSKCEL (it allows any writes to finish the current sector) and then asserting Open Cable Detect to the drive.
+During power-down, the 753 responds to ACFAIL by turning off the DSKCEL, allowing any writes to finish the current sector, and then asserting Open Cable Detect to the drive.
 This sequence generates a fatal error which cannot be reset until ACFAIL is deasserted.